 The scenic drive to the Loop Head Peninsula is part of the Wild Atlantic Way.
 It is famous for its plunging cliffs, improbable sea stacks and dramatic coastline.
 We’d have to agree that Kilkee and the Loop Head Peninsula are one of Ireland’s best kept secrets!

 First and foremost, Dromoland is a stunning castle!
-It has incredible history, amazing grounds and, if you venture inside, glorious old world charm.
+It has an incredible history, amazing grounds and if you venture inside, glorious old-world charm.
 It dates back to the 5th Century when it was an ancestral home and the neo-gothic castle is set in 410 acres of woodland and lakes which are open to the public.